samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 The ground in a 20-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) centered on a point within range sprouts hard spikes and thorns.
 The area becomes [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain) for the duration.
 When a creature moves into or within the area, it takes 2d4 Piercing damage for every 5 feet it travels.

 The transformation of the ground is camouflaged to look natural.
-Any creature that can’t see the area when the spell is cast must take a [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action and succeed on a Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills) or [Survival](/sources/dnd/free-rules/playing-the-game#Skills)) check against your spell save DC to recognize the terrain as hazardous before entering it.
+Any creature that can't see the area when the spell is cast must take a [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action and succeed on a Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills) or [Survival](/sources/dnd/free-rules/playing-the-game#Skills)) check against your spell save DC to recognize the terrain as hazardous before entering it.

 ---